 If the same intruder happens to come back, they get rid of it before you even notice.

-Now it was the simplest and briefest possible explanation of Immune System.
+Now it was the simplest and briefest possible explanation of the immune system.
 Imagine how complex our body is!
 Indeed, the greatest of knowledge lies deepest in nature.